hankcs/HanLP/README.md

 ### Named Entity Recognition

-The NER component requires tokenized tokens as input, and outputs the entities along with their types and spans.
+The NER component requires tokenized tokens as input, then outputs the entities along with their types and spans.

 ```python
 >>> recognizer = hanlp.load(hanlp.pretrained.ner.MSRA_NER_BERT_BASE_CN)